-But he said that he also felt a dissonance in his professional life.
-Cable news have embraced edgy personal opinion.
-Morning news shows encourage hosts to share their personal travails — confronting illness; grieving a close relative, celebrating a child's birth.
-Lemon said he's not a point-of-view journalist, but wants to present the news without misleading viewers about who he is.
+But he said he also felt a dissonance in his professional life.
+Cable news channels have embraced edgy personal opinion.
+Morning news shows encourage hosts to share their personal travails — confronting illness, grieving a close relative, celebrating a child's birth.
+Lemon said he's not a point-of-view journalist but wants to present the news without misleading viewers about who he is.

 In Transparent, Lemon describes his upbringing, his discovery of the identity of his true father, and the sexual abuse he says he suffered as a child.
 Lemon first disclosed that trauma on CNN last fall as he interviewed defenders of a prominent Atlanta minister accused of child abuse.

 Lemon already was in the process of writing Transparent at the time.
 He said it was cathartic to release secrets he had been holding so tight.
 And yet Lemon said he was scared — and remains fearful — that he will pay a professional price.